tibinthomas9/OMDbMovieList/README.md

 # OMDbMovieList

-Displays a searchable list of movies based on an iput key using OMDb API
+Displays a searchable list of movies based on an input key using OMDb API

 # Tech Stack: Swift, SwiftUI